lunalite/UITestLearning/README.md

 ## Updates
 ### 30 October 2017
 * Added enum states for app crashes
+* Fixed issue with APK that does not have androidmanifest.xml

 ### 28 October 2017
 * Fixed issue regarding horizontal panes